Skip to main content

 4. Reviewing your shortlist as a team

-During scoping, we recommend you identify and prioritise three critical systems that you may decide to take forward for the critical systems self-assessment.
+During scoping, we recommend you start by identifying and prioritising three critical systems that you may decide to take forward for the critical systems self-assessment.

 About critical systems